-We have compiled a list of common security questions below in the event our security whitepaper does not answer all of your questions.
+We have compiled a list of common security questions below in the event our security overview does not answer all of your questions.

 What are the secure methods of transmission of data between the Customer and Vendor systems and/or personnel?

 In what format or medium does your organization store confidential information?